scala/scala/README.md

 # TASTy Reader For Scala 2

-This branch is the home for development of the Scala Center project [**TASTy Reader For Scala 2**](https://scala.epfl.ch/projects.html#tastyScala2), which aims to enable the reference compiler of Scala 2.x to consume dependencies compiled with dotc, the reference compiler of Scala 3.
-At present, the scope is to enable all Scala 2 compatible features of TASTy files to be read during class file unpickling.
-It is not yet a goal to backport non existing features outside of what is announced for Scala 2.14.
+This branch is the home for development of the Scala Center project [**TASTy Reader For Scala 2**](https://scala.epfl.ch/projects.html#tastyScala2), which will enable the reference compiler of Scala 2.x to consume dependencies compiled with dotc, the reference compiler of Scala 3.
+The scope of this project is to enable all Scala 2 compatible features of TASTy files to be read during class file unpickling.
+There is no goal to backport non-compatible features.
 Features are tested with Dotty version `0.20.0-RC1`.
 Check the issues at [scalacenter/scala](https://github.com/scalacenter/scala/issues)

 ## Testing